nzou-credisesame/credit-score-movement-poc/README.md

 # Credit score movement / Action Recommendation engine

 ### Motivation
-The goal of score movement project is to analyze and undertand the actions that users took in different profile segements.
+The goal of score movement project is to analyze and to understand the actions that users took within different profile segments.

 Based on the analysis results, Credit Sesame can suggest the most effective actions for users to follow and pitfalls/actions to avoid, eventually bring more users to a quick credit improvement experience.